 Pack your telescope into the car and head towards the Wheatbelt, where you can set up at Narembeen’s Apex Park.
 Regular astronomers can go right ahead and line up their tools, but beginners could benefit from using the giant planisphere in the park to pinpoint constellations.
 Got a camera?
 A short drive away is Avoca Farm, a historic homestead and known astrophotography hotspot.

-Alternatively, head due north to the Gascoyne’s Mellenbye Station, where roaring campfires under a glittering sky are a nightly occurrence.
+Alternatively, head due north to the Gascoyne’s glittering sky which is a nightly occurrence.
 The entire region is yet another known favourite amongst stargazers, so clear and free of electromagnetic interference that it’s also the site of the world’s largest telescope build, the Square Kilometer Array.
 When complete, the telescope is set to transform our understanding of the universe.

 In the meantime, to learn more about the significance of the Gascoyne’s night skies, schedule the yearly Mt Magnet Astro Rocks Festival into your calendar.
 It’s a celebration of ancient Aboriginal astronomy — specifically, the story of the emu in the sky that guides the annual emu egg collection — and modern astronomy through field trips, tours, demonstrations, and exhibitions.